GMECH7/rss_islandr/README.md

 # Risk Screening System (RSS) - ISLANDR

 RSS-ISLANDR is a desktop application for the screening of contaminated land.
-It is a Python implementation of the Risk Screening System (RSS) of the [New Zealand Ministry for the Environment](https://environment.govt.nz/publications/contaminated-land-management-guidelines-no-3-risk-screening-system/), developed for CERTH under the ISLANDR project.
+It was conceived as a Python-based implementation of the Risk Screening System (RSS) of the [New Zealand Ministry for the Environment](https://environment.govt.nz/publications/contaminated-land-management-guidelines-no-3-risk-screening-system/), developed for [CERTH](https://www.certh.gr/) under the [ISLANDR](https://islandr-project.eu/) project.

 The system evaluates environmental risk with the Source-Pathway-Receptor (SPR) model.
 The risk is the product of three components: